Woutifier/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

        image in the LMS.

    * - ``Display zone borders on the image``
-     - Controls whether the outline of target zones appear on the background image in the LMS.
+     - Controls whether the outlines of target zones appear on the background image in the LMS.

    * - ``Zone borders: Text``